Dental Implants vs Dentures

-Dental implants have been widely used in dentistry for over 30 years, and with each passing year, the materials and techniques seem to continue to improve.
+Dental implants have been widely used in dentistry for decades, and with each passing year, the materials and techniques continue to improve.
 Dental implants are posts that are imbedded into your jawbone, to which replacement teeth (crowns) are attached.
-Implants are permanent fixtures, which can last decades with proper care and good dental hygiene.
+Implants are permanent fixtures, which can last for decades with proper care and good dental hygiene.

 The major advantages to dental implants (as compared to dentures) include: